Vegetable & print CSA

 We recognize that this does not get at the root of the countless systemic inequities and broken structures that put a high price tag on organic food.
 With that being said, using a mutual-aid approach to cover the funds needed for a handful of our CSA shares is something small we can try in the short-term to get our vegetables to more people.

-In 2025, we are offering 5 of our 40 shares at no-cost to members of our community that are unable to afford a full-priced share.
-If the cost of our CSA is at all a barrier to you, please fill out the form below to apply for a free 18-week share.
+In 2026, we are offering 8 of our 70 shares at no cost to members of our community that are unable to afford a full-priced share.
+If the cost of our CSA is at all a barrier to you, please fill out the form below to apply for a free 20-week share.

 For those of you who may have the ability to give towards our Community Share Fund, follow the link to our GoFundMe to donate (anything helps!).
 Stay tuned throughout the season, as we’ll be presenting other fun opportunities to contribute to our Community Share Fund!